U.S. returns looted Breton painting to France

 The painting was sent with other artworks to Belgium.
 It was not included when the Belgian government returned the works to France in 1919.

 French officials told Interpol Washington last year that "A Fisherman's Daughter" had been imported by a New York art gallery.
-The painting's current value is about $150,000 (95,274 pounds).
+The painting's current value is about $150,000.

 An investigation showed that the extensively restored painting was the same one German soldiers seized from the Douai museum, the statement said.